fluid-tools/wavflip/local-docs/MUTATION_PATTERNS.md

 Notes:
 - These patterns are used primarily for tracks, uploads, and other complex client-driven flows.
 - For server actions (folders/projects CRUD, generation flows), we prefer next-safe-action.
 See State Management Patterns for details and the next-safe-action docs (`http://next-safe-action.dev/`).
+- Forward-looking: when we adopt the Next.js "use cache" directive, client mutation patterns remain the same; server writes will also trigger tag-based revalidation.

 ## 🎯 Core Philosophy